CLGolden/Indie_Yolo/src/index.md

 After 10 years helping small businesses with their websites and marketing, I've come to realize there is a small, but crucial, set of principles and actions a business owner must learn and employ if they want a practical, sustainable marketing foundation.
 This program is designed to educate, setup and support qualified, independent business owners.

 _Local Business Marketing Program_ is a non-profit organization.
 Local business owners need to apply for a grant.
 If you want to sponsor a recipient, please go to our Sponsor's page to learn more and donate.

-### Who this Program is For

-If you have a product or service that is only available for customers in or around Yolo County, CA, your business is considered to be a 'Local Business.'
-People can come to your shop or you go to them.
-Examples are businesses like seamstresses, bakeries, small growers, professionals or local construction contractors.

-"Minority" business owners include people of color, indiginous or Asian people, and women, especially single moms.

-### Who this Program is _Not_ For

-This program is not meant for

-- ecommerce sites
-- blogging or membership sites
-- online events
-- any business model that requires frequent updates to the website It's also not for people who want to 'get rich quick' or make a million dollars.
-The objective of this program is to teach small business owners marketing habits that will produce a steady, sustainable income.

 ## Program Description